 - 6.5 The sequential flood risk test for potential residential and mixed use development sites in the SCRC AAP has demonstrated that sites in areas with higher flood risk are required in order to meet the Core Strategy housing target for the SCRC AAP and the sites identified in the tables above are therefore considered appropriate, subject to passing the Exceptions Test. - 6.6 Following the sequential approach, site DF4 which was identified as a potential mixed use site (including residential uses) was not considered appropriate to allocate individually as the AAP housing requirement could be met from sites in areas of lower flood risk and the SFRA Level 2 identified the majority of the site would need to safeguard the functional flood plan.
-The SFRA Level 2 identifies that by combining the site with the adjacent site DF5, flood risk could be reduced by substituting more vulnerable uses for water compatible uses within the functional flood pain and by locating more vulnerable uses (residential) to lower risk areas and uses less vulnerable uses (business) to higher risk areas.
-This approach would still allow the AAP housing target to be met and meet the strategic objective of bringing back into use vacant brownfield land, while reducing flood risk and avoiding the functional floodplain.
+The SFRA Level 2 identifies that by combining the site with the adjacent site DF5, flood risk could be reduced by substituting more vulnerable uses for water compatible uses and flood risk management within the functional flood pain and by locating more vulnerable uses (residential) to lower risk areas.
+This approach would still allow the AAP housing target to be met and meet the strategic objective of bringing back into use vacant brownfield land, while reducing flood risk and avoiding the functional floodplain. - 6.7 The 2016 Addendum to the L2 SFRA also included a recommendation supporting the continued amalgamation of Sites DF4 and DF5 which has formed one overall comprehensive site, now referred to as site 'DF4/DF5'.
+The site is brownfield land (former factory now demolished) and is considered to perform poorly in regards to the attenuation properties of the hard standing which remains across the site.
+It is therefore recommended the northern part (formerly DF4) of the site is allocated for green infrastructure/open space for flood storage and mitigation or flood infrastructure within the SRCAAP.
+It is also recommended development on the southern part of the site (formerly Site DF5) is directed away from areas affected by the Boxing Day Flood Event.
+This approach is considered to allow for the comprehensive flood risk assessment across the entire site, and allow for the effective delivery of green infrastructure / flood storage and housing in the Dockfield Road Mixed Use Area.